-TREATMENT PROCESSES NOT INCLUDED IN EXTRACTION OF OIL AND GAS
+TREATMENT PROCESSES NOT INCLUDED IN EXTRACTION OF OIL AND GAS any conversion or refining process

-- STATUTE: West Virginia Code §11-13A-4(c)
+STATUTE: West Virginia Code §11-13A-4(c)

-- EXCLUSION: The privileges of severing and producing oil and natural gas shall not include any conversion or refining process
+EXCLUSION: The privileges of severing and producing oil and natural gas shall not include

-- VALUE: Not available

 The conversion or refining of oil and natural gas is excluded from the Severance Tax.
 These processes are not considered part of the severance of the natural resource and, thus, are excluded from taxation.